-And, as a bonus, Dr. Oneal says that in opening up the list to include the vulva, the clitoris can certainly be considered as a sixth hot spot.
+In opening up the list of pleasure zones to include the vulva, that Dr. Oneal says the clitoris can certainly be considered as a sixth hotspot.
 It boasts thousands of nerve endings for the sole purpose of sexual arousal and pleasure, so she recommends playing here for even more pleasure.

-While all of Dr. Oneal’s intel is certainly experiment-worthy, she’s quick to note that all of it is highly personalized.
+Dr. Oneal notes that pleasure preferences are highly personalized.
 Furthermore, there’s no single way to stimulate each pleasure zone, so she recommends exploring until you find what you like.
-Some ideas to toy with?
-Pressure, speed, direction of stimulation (side-to-side, circular, clockwise, counterclockwise), temperature, etc. In other words?
-Experiment, experiment, experiment.
-So, with that, go play with each pleasure zone to find what feels best—and, really, the possibilities are endless.
+Try out pressure, speed, direction of stimulation (side-to-side, circular, clockwise, counterclockwise), temperature, etc. In other words?
+Experiment.
+With that, go play with each pleasure zone to find what feels best.